 What & How to Recycle

-Household recycling pickup is provided twice a month on your regular trash pickup day.
+Household recycling pickup is provided every week on your regular trash pickup day.

 All of your recyclables end up at an Approved Recycling Facility, where they are sorted and shipped out for reuse.